Get in touch

 - People with CD4 count of less than 200, or people who have a detectable viral load or who are not on antiretroviral therapy may be at higher risk of severe illness; be stringent in following general advice.

-- People with HIV who have multiple other health conditions may be advised by their GP or HIV doctor to follow local shielding advice as outlined in point 3 above.
+- People with HIV who have multiple other health conditions may be advised by their GP or HIV doctor to follow advice as outlined in point 3 above.

 People are advised against all but essential travel on public transport.
-If you need help to travel to an appointment or to collect medication, contact NHS volunteer responders on 08081963646.
+If you need help to travel to an appointment contact NHS volunteer responders on 08081963646.

 For further detailed information see the British HIV Association website